BoomerangFX Expands Software and Marketing Solutions into the Philippines and Puerto Rico, Signaling Focused Growth in Asia and Latin America

 Following strong growth in the USA, Canada, and Australia, BoomerangFX enters Asia and Latin American markets to meet rising global demand for Aesthetic Medicine, Holistic Wellness, Women's Health, and Specialty Vision Care.

-MIAMI, Sept.
-3, 2024 /PRNewswire/ - BoomerangFX, a global SaaS (software as a service) leader in specialty healthcare practice management, digital marketing, and e-learning solutions, has announced its expansion into the Philippines and Puerto Rico.
+MIAMI and TORONTO and SYDNEY, Sept.
+3, 2024 /PRNewswire/ -- BoomerangFX, a global SaaS (software as a service) leader in specialty healthcare practice management, digital marketing, and e-learning solutions, has announced its expansion into the Philippines and Puerto Rico.
 This strategic move underscores the company's commitment to growing its presence in Asia and Latin America, where demand for specialized healthcare technology is on the rise.
 By delivering comprehensive software and marketing solutions tailored for practices in aesthetic medicine, medspa, cosmetic dermatology, vision and women's health BoomerangFX is setting the stage for significant growth in these emerging markets.

 The Company's recent client acquisitions in Puerto Rico and the Philippines further accelerate its global growth plans, driven by a worldwide surge in demand from healthcare professionals launching specialty healthcare practices.
 BoomerangFX's solutions cater to a wide range of specialty healthcare verticals, offering everything from clinic management software, electronic medical records (EMR), digital advertising, CRM, lead management and eLearning.
 "I chose BoomerangFX for its ability to elevate my practice by attracting new patients and keeping loyal ones engaged.
 It's a game-changing tool for any healthcare professional looking to grow and succeed." commented Dr. Waltenspiel, Medical Director, Skinovative Medspa, Manilla.